Written by Jean Dempster, Central Region Microenterprise Specialist and Regional Manager

 1. Set savings goals.

-If you want to buy a computer, find out how much it costs; if you want to buy a house, determine how much of a down payment you will need.
+If you want to buy a computer, find out how much it costs; if you want to buy a house with the assistance of companies like raleigh realty, determine how much of a down payment you will need.

 2. Establish a timeframe and a savings plan.